Xuerian/RoR2LanguageEditor/README.md

 Edit boxes update the preview as you make changes and allow you to export your modified versions of the loaded language files

+Base values and a revert button are available below modified values

-A common use of custom language files is showing the full description for items and equipment, the Tooltip options provide a shortcut for this
+A common use of custom language files is showing the full description for items and equipment, the Tooltip options make this easy.
+Simply open Items.txt and Equipment.txt then save text files.

 Filters will hide anything not matching both filter inputs